voycel/Asset_Tracker/task.md

     *   ✅ Implemented user preferences for controlling which standard fields (like Asset ID, price, etc.) are displayed on cards.
     *   ✅ Created a "Card Display" preferences button in the dashboard filters to customize card appearance.

+*   **Status Management Improvements:**
+    *   ✅ Added a three-dot menu to each status column header with options to rename, move, and delete.
+    *   ✅ Implemented a rename dialog for changing status names directly from the dashboard.
+    *   ✅ Created a move dialog with directional controls (up, down, left, right) to reorder statuses.
+    *   ✅ Added a delete confirmation dialog to prevent accidental deletion of statuses.

 **Still To Do:**
 *   **Comparative Analysis:** Research how leading commercial manufacturing/logistics software handles features like:
     *   Advanced product list filtering and sorting.